*Jail Visitation will resume in a modified form on Tuesday, September 1st, 2020 *

 Friend and Family Visitation Days and Hours

-How long is the visit?
+How long is a visit?

 Who can visit?

 Inmates have the right to refuse any visit.
 Inmates may be denied visitation privileges for disciplinary reasons.
-Visitors are not allowed to be on more than one inmates visiting list.
-Exceptions can be made for family members on a case by case basis.

 How does the visit work?

 - Visitors make an appointment with the Jail Clerk.

 - At the scheduled time, Visitors arrive at the jail and check in with the Jail Clerk.
 Please do not arrive extremely early to avoid congestion in the Jail Lobby.

 - Visitors are directed to the visitation room.

 - At the completion of the visit, Visitors leave the jail and the inmate returns to his/her housing unit.